WakeRealityDev/Thunderquake_Qt/README_state_of_this_app_code_as_Glk_frontend.txt

 ===================================
 Unsolved issues:

-1. Unable to get the .pro file to understand anroid-arm vs. android-x86 as to which binary of the RemGlk engine app to bundle into the apk for Android builds.  remglkprocess.h has values of enginePickA set based on this need.
+1. Unable to get the .pro file to understand anroid-arm vs. android-x86 as to which binary of the RemGlk engine app to bundle into the APK for Android builds.  remglkprocess.h has values of enginePickA set based on this need.